 “Nothing less than a cornerstone in the canon of modern art, a true classic with a never-ending ability to inspire, challenge and influence” – this is how Andy Warhol’s “Mao” is described by a writer.
 The painting he did in 1973 is known to be one of the maestro’s most striking masterpieces.
-This rare painting will be gleaming amidst other Post-War and Contemporary Art work on June 29 at Bonham’s on Bond Street.
-This piece of art is estimated to fetch in the neighbourhood of £580,000-780,000.
+This rare painting will be gleaming amidst other Post-War and Contemporary Artwork on June 29 at Bonham’s on Bond Street.
+This piece of art is estimated to fetch in the neighborhood of £580,000-780,000.

 [ Via : Uncrate ]